 The wheels on the bus aren’t the only things that go around and around!
 The doors to some buildings do the same thing.
 What are we talking about?
-Revolving doors, of course!
+Revolving doors, that is!

 Chances are you’ve been through a few revolving doors in your lifetime.
 They’re very common in large buildings and other places with a lot of foot traffic.
 You may have seen them at an office building or a shopping mall.